cohure/CHR2027-website/content/about.md

 <!-- WRITTEN CONTENT STARTS HERE -->
 The Computational Humanities Research (CHR) community is an international and interdisciplinary community that supports researchers with an interest in computational approaches to the humanities.
-Learn more about the people behind CHR[YEAR] and the organisation of CHR:
+Learn more about the people behind CHR2027 and the organisation of CHR:
 <div class="space" style="padding-top:0.5%;"></div>
 <div class="banner-grid four-items">
     <a href="/people" class="banner" aria-label="View People section">